bbill37/CV/README.md

-# Artificial Intelligence Graduate and Web Development Intern
+# AI Graduate and Web Dev Intern

-I am a final-year B.CS. student specializing in Artificial Intelligence, currently excelling in a dynamic internship at XeerSoft until March 2024.
-My proven expertise spans AI, computer science, and web development, supported by hands-on experience in crafting AI solutions and contributing to the XeerSoft web administration projects.
-Throughout my internship, I have honed my skills in Golang, AngularJS, and database management tools, showcasing a strong commitment to problem-solving and delivering innovative solutions.
+I'm a final-year B.CS. student specializing in AI, currently excelling in a dynamic internship at XeerSoft until March 2024.
+With proven expertise in AI, computer science, and web development, I've crafted AI solutions and contributed to XeerSoft's web administration projects.
+During my internship, I've sharpened skills in Golang, AngularJS, and databases, demonstrating a commitment to problem-solving.

-Certified in Google Cloud Computing, Machine Learning, Data Engineering, and Applications & Use Cases, I bring a holistic approach to technology.
-As I transition from an intern to a graduate, I am eager to leverage my diverse skill set and practical experience in a challenging role that contributes to a tech-focused organization's success.
+Certified in Google Cloud Computing, Machine Learning, Data Engineering, and Applications & Use Cases, I bring a holistic tech approach.
+Transitioning from intern to graduate, I'm eager to apply my diverse skills in a challenging role that contributes to a tech-focused organization's success.

-A detail-oriented and collaborative team player, I possess strong communication and time management skills.
-I am excited about the prospect of contributing to and thriving in a dynamic professional environment after graduation.
+As a detail-oriented team player with strong communication skills, I'm excited about contributing to a dynamic professional environment post-graduation.

 <!-- [UTeM's Cover Letter](https://drive.google.com/file/d/1d76a9ZgQRlLairH4lP_wGArNDnUFiTkX/view?usp=drive_link) -->